 Using the /tmp and /scratch partitions

-The partition scheme on CETS-managed Linux workstations includes two partitions for storing temporary files.
+CETS-managed Linux workstations include two partitions for storing temporary files.
 These partitions are provided for situations when storing files in your home directory is not appropriate, either due to quota constraints or because the files are not needed long-term.

-/tmp is intended for very temporary files, usually used by a single process and removed when the process exits. /tmp is automatically cleaned out so that there is always enough space for routine operation. /scratch is available for longer-term local storage on your desktop. /scratch is like /tmp, but not automatically cleaned.
-Here are the disclaimers:
+Use /tmp for short-lived files, such as those used by a single process and removed when the process exits. /tmp is automatically cleaned out so that there is always enough space for routine operation.

 For more information on home directory disk space and quota, see How much quota (disk space) do I have?.